Funeral Costs in Montana: What Families Pay in 2026

 How do funeral costs in Montana compare to other states?

-Funeral costs in Montana are moderate, typically near or below the national average despite varying costs of living across the region.
-At $7,100 for a traditional funeral, Montana ranks 10% below the national median of $7,848.
-The Mountain region generally sees moderate to lower costs compared to other parts of the country.
-See our state-by-state comparison for detailed pricing across all 50 states.
+Montana funerals are moderate, typically near or below the national average despite varying costs of living across the region.
+The state's traditional-funeral average of $7,100 sits 10% below the $7,848 national median, and the Mountain region overall trends toward moderate to lower pricing than the rest of the country.

-What is the cheapest funeral option in Montana?
+What is the least expensive way to handle a funeral in Montana?

 Calculate Your Funeral Costs — Free Tools